-Keyword research is one of the most important things you can do to ensure that your Google Adwords campaigns are successful.
-You need to know what people are searching for when they use Google or other search engines in order to create ads that will attract potential customers.
+Keyword research is one of the most important things you can do to ensure that your Google AdWords campaigns are successful.
+You need to know what people are searching for when they use Google or other search engines to create ads that will attract potential customers.

 In order to conduct keyword research, you need to first decide what kind of content will be included on your landing pages.
 Then, look at the keywords that people are using when they search for similar products or services as yours.
 See if there are any gaps in terms of the top-level terms being targeted by other businesses and fill them with new variations on those same topics.

 Another great way to optimize your ad is by using Google AdWords’ scheduling feature.
 This allows you to choose which days and times you want your ads to run.
 Some of the many benefits include:

 - Improved Quality Score

 - Better CTR or click-through rate

 Google recommends that you run ads at the best time of day for your business, which means optimizing for local search results is important if it’s part of your strategy.
 You also want to consider what time people are most likely searching for products or services like yours, so review historical data and take into account any seasonal trends in search volume throughout the year.